 If you know the name of a collection, look for it in our Alphabetical List of Collections.
 In most cases you will find a link to an online finding aid with folder registers and an index.
 However, many of our important collections were processed before the electronic age and are represented here by name only.
 Typed finding aids are available for most of these and can be viewed in the Special Collections Reading Room.

-On-site research of mansucripts is strongly recommended.
-For the best service, researchers are urged to make an appointment with the manuscripts staff before visiting.
+On-site research of manuscripts is strongly recommended.
+Researchers are urged to make an appointment with the manuscripts staff before visiting.
 This will allow materials to be prepared and ensure a consistent point of contact with a staff member.